 Turn ye, turn ye at his reproof.
 Be persuaded to seek his face.
-Though your sins be as scarlet, he oan make them white as snow; though they be red like crimson, he can make them as wool.
+Though your sins be as scarlet, he can make them white as snow; though they be red like crimson, he can make them as wool.
 Humble yourselves before him, and you will find he has no pleasure in your death.
 Be in earnest in seeking his face through Jesus Christ, and you will find that you have to deal with one whose mercy is as great as his power.
 Break off your sins, and you will find that where your sin abounds, his grace much more abounds.

 But if you will go on in sin, and thus persevere in contending with God, it is a dark prospect that is before you.
 It blackens every hour.
 God's anger will not sleep.
 His goodness may bear with you a little while, but will ere long become indignation and wrath.
 In a little while he will brandish his sword, and the blow will fall the heavier because so long delayed.
 Sickness will come, and you will tremble.
-Death will come, and you will be afraid to die.
-You must go into God's presence, and you will be afraid to go.
+Death will come, and you will be afraid to go.
 You must be dragged from your grave and stand at his bar, only to be condemned and accursed.
 There will be no pardon there, and no time for repentance.